-- 6. Roof Shapes.
+- 4. Rhythm of Solids to Voids in Primary Façade(s).
+Door and window openings appear as (voids) in a wall surface (solid).
+The sizes and positioning of voids in a solid surface creates a pattern or rhythm that helps to define a building's character.
+The pattern of solids and voids in the primary façade(s) of a new or altered building should be visually compatible with that of nearby A and B buildings. - 5.
+Proportions of Opening within the Facade(s).
+Windows and doors come in a variety of shapes and sizes; even rectangular window and door openings can appear quite different depending on their dimensions.
+The relationship of the height of windows and doors to their width should be compatible with the architectural style of the building and visually compatible with nearby A and B buildings. - 6.
+Roof Shapes.
 A roof can have a dramatic impact on the appearance of a building.
-The shape and proportion of the roof should be visually compatible with the architectural style of the building and with those of neighboring buildingsnearby A and B buildings. - 7.
+The shape and proportion of the roof should be visually compatible with the architectural style of the building and with those of nearby A and B buildings. - 7.
 Relationship of Facade Materials.
-The facades of a building are what give it character, and the A building's character varies with its materials and their textures depending on the materials of which the facades are made and their texture.
-In Freeport, many different materials and colors are used on facades-clapboards, shingles, patterned shingles, brick-depending on the architectural style of the building.
-A building's materials should contribute to its architectural significance and be visually compatible with other nearby A and B buildings.
-Finishes of siding, roofing, windows and other architectural features should be visually compatible with nearby A and B buildings.
-The facades of a building, particularly the front facade, should be visually compatible with those of other buildings around it.
-In the Color Overlay District colors shall be compatible with historic buildings and the colors should not dominate the architectural features of the building and other buildings around it. - 8.
+A building's character varies with its materials and their textures.
+In Freeport, many different materials are used depending on the architectural style of the building.
+A building's materials contribute to its architectural significance and should be visually compatible with nearby A and B buildings.
+Finishes of siding, roofing, windows and other architectural features should be visually compatible with nearby A and B buildings. - 8.
 Rhythm of Spaces to Building on Streets.
-The building itself is not the only thing you see when you look at it; you are also aware of the space where the building is not, i.e., the open space which is around the building.
 Open spaces in front of or between nearby buildings can have dramatic impacts on the streetscape.
 Looking along a street, the nearby existing buildings and open spaces set up a rhythm.
 The rhythm of spaces to nearby buildings should be considered when determining visual compatibility, whether it is between nearby buildings or between nearby buildings and the street (setback).
 These features should be visually compatible with nearby buildings. - 9.
 Site Features.
 The size, placement and materials of walks, walls, fences, signs, driveways and parking areas may have a visual impact on a building.
 These features should be visually compatible with the building and neighboring buildings. - 10.
 Signs.
-In addition to the requirements of the Freeport Sign Ordinance, signs in the Freeport Design Review Districts shall be reviewed for visual compatibility with nearby buildings with respect to the following: materials, illumination, colors, lettering style, location on site or building, size and scale.
-Minor changes that do not alter the dimensions or lettering style of an existing sign need not be reviewed, i.e. personal name changes for professional offices, or changes in hours of operation.
-See Special Publication: "Sign Application Requirements".
+In addition to the requirements of the Freeport Sign Ordinance, signs in the Districts shall be reviewed for visual compatibility with nearby buildings with respect to materials, illumination, colors, lettering style, location on site or building, size and scale.